-- 1. Natural areas shall be retained in their natural condition.
+- No more than half of the required open space may be on sensitive lands.
+Natural areas shall be retained in their natural condition.
 If natural areas are degraded, they shall be restored and enhanced. - 2.
-At least half of the required open space shall be on land that is otherwise develop-able.
-Such areas shall be fully improved by the developer for urban open space use (e.g., active parks, plazas, squares and landscaped boulevards) and shall be accessible by PUD residents. - 3.
-Open space area does not include private streets, private yards or anything contained in private yards, public rights-of-way, or required parking areas. - 4.
-Within or adjacent to the PUD, a parcel of land of not less than six percent of the gross area of the PUD shall be set aside and dedicated to the public by the applicant.
-The six percent is in addition to the area required for common open space.
-The parcel shall be approved by the Planning Commission as being suitable for park and recreation uses.
-In the event no such area is suitable for park and recreation purposes, or the applicant elects not to offer land to satisfy this requirement, the applicant shall pay into a public land acquisition fund a sum of money equal to six percent of the current market value of the total land area in the PUD.
-The sums so contributed shall be used to aid in securing land or providing facilities for park and recreation purposes within the city.
+At least half of the required open space shall be fully improved by the developer for urban open space use (e.g., active parks, plazas, squares and landscaped boulevards) and shall be accessible by PUD residents. - 3.
+Open space area may not include private streets, private yards or anything contained in private yards, public rights-of-way, or required parking areas. - 4.
+A PUD with 25 or more residential units shall include a building or room for community meetings.
+A PUD with 24 or fewer residential units may include a building or room for community meetings.
+Any community building or room included in a PUD shall be a credit towards meeting the 25% requirement for open space in the PUD.
+The amount of credit shall be determined by the Planning Commission.